Photo from Unsplash

 Our Eternal Destiny

-The kingdom of heaven is like unto a net, that was cast into the sea, and gathered of every kind: which, when it was filled, they drew up on the beach.., and gathered the good into vessels, but the bad they cast away.
-So shall it be in the consummation of the age. — Matt 13:47-49
+Once again, the kingdom of heaven is like a net that was cast into the sea and caught all kinds of fish.
+When it was full, the men pulled it ashore.
+Then they sat down and sorted the good fish into containers, but threw the bad away.
+So will it be at the end of the age: The angels will come and separate the wicked from the righteous, — Matt 13:47-49 BSB

-There is a contrast, and yet a similarity, between this parable and that of the tares.
-In the latter we learn that it is impossible in the present age to separate the evil from the good in the professing Church of Christ; in the former we see that with an inevitable pressure, we are all being drawn towards the discrimination of the judgment-seat of Christ.
+There is a contrast, yet a similarity, between this parable and that of the tares.
+In the parable of the tares, we learn that in this present age, it’s impossible to separate the evil from the good within the professing Church of Christ.
+In the parable of the net, we see that there is an inevitable pressure, and we are all being drawn toward the judgment seat of Christ, where final discrimination will take place.

-The distinction which separates the good and the bad is determined by the service we can render in God’s Kingdom.
-He wants those who will co-operate with Him in the work of redemption, who are living unselfish and consecrated lives, through which His Spirit may work for the highest purposes of salvation.
-Those whom He rejects are the selfish, worldly, and sense-bound natures, who refuse to be the implements and instruments of His redemptive purpose.
+The distinction between the good and the bad is determined by our usefulness in God’s Kingdom.
+God seeks those who will cooperate with Him in the work of redemption—those who live unselfish, consecrated lives, allowing His Spirit to work through them for the salvation of others.
+Those He rejects are those who are selfish, worldly, and bound to their senses, who refuse to be used as tools for His redemptive purposes.

 Prayer

-O Lord, we acknowledge Thy dominion over us; our life, our death, our soul and body, all belong to Thee.
-Grant that we may willingly consecrate them all to Thee, and use them in Thy service.
+O Lord, we acknowledge Your dominion over us.
+Our life, our death, our soul, and our body all belong to You.
+Grant that we may willingly dedicate them all to You, and use them in Your service.
 Amen.